Collective excitations and stability of a non-Fermi liquid state near a quantum-critical point of a metal

 We now combine these two pieces of information --- the absence of renormalization of $\Pi_0(p)$ and the relation $\Gamma_l = 1+\lambda =1/Z$ --- to reevaluate the polarization bubble using dressed Green's functions and dressed vertices.
 For even $l$, a straightforward extension of the analysis in the previous section yields

 Using $\Gamma_l \approx 1/Z$, we find that $\Pi_l (\omega)$ remains the same as for free fermions and bare vertices.

-For odd $l$, the analysis is a bit more tricky (see Appendix~\ref{app_B}), but the final result is the same --- $\Pi_l (\omega)$ remains the same as for free fermions and bare vertices.
+For odd $l$, the analysis is a bit more tricky (see Appendix~\ref{Sec:appendix}), but the final result is the same --- $\Pi_l (\omega)$ remains the same as for free fermions and bare vertices.

-We did not extend the analysis of the residue and vertex corrections to the NFL regime, but, by continuity, it would be natural to expect that our previous results for this regime also remain valid.
+We did not extend the analysis of the residue and vertex corrections to the NFL regime, but given that we found the cancellation for any value of $Z$, no matter how small, we expect that the cancellation also holds in the quantum-critical regime, where $Z =0$.

 The issue of stability of collective excitations near a QCP has been recently analyzed by H.\ Guo~\cite{Guo}.
-He argued that for the specific vertex $\mathcal{V}_{\!l} (\bm{k}) = \cos(l \theta_{\bm{k} \hat{x}}) \Psi_l (\abs{\bm{k}})$ with $\Psi_l (\abs{\bm{k}}) = 1 + l^2(\abs{\bm{k}}/k_F -1)$, which reduces to a momentum vertex for $l=1$, the contribution to $\Pi (\omega)$ that we obtained, cancels out.
+He argued that for the specific vertex $\mathcal{V}_{\!l} (\bm{k}) = \cos(l \theta_{\bm{k} \hat{x}}) \Psi_l (\abs{\bm{k}})$ with $\Psi_l (\abs{\bm{k}}) = 1 + l^2(\abs{\bm{k}}/k_F -1)$, which reduces to a momentum vertex for $l=1$, the contribution to $\Pi (\omega)$ that we obtained cancels out.
 In the Fermi liquid regime where $Z \approx 1$, he obtained $\Pi_l (\omega)$ with the same functional form as in~\eqref{nn_1} but with different sign of the $\omega^2$ term and without a logarithm for the $\omega^3$ term.
 Also, his prefactor contains $l^2 (l^2-1)^2$ instead of $l^4$ and additional $\xi^{-2}$.
 He further argued that vertex renormalizations enhance his $\Pi_l (\omega)$ by $1/Z^2 \propto \xi^2$, such that it becomes comparable to the one in~\eqref{nn_1}.
 However, because of a different sign of the $\omega^2$ term, the extension of his $\Pi_l (\omega)$ to the non-Fermi liquid regime yields unstable excitations that break causality.
-We conjecture that vertex corrections likely get cancelled by self-energy corrections, as we found for our $\Pi_l$ for both even and odd $l$.
-Without such corrections, the full susceptibility in Eq.~\eqref{1_c} remains causal for all $l$ and at any distance from a QCP.
+We reproduced Guo's results for a Fermi liquid.
+We didn't explicitly compute self-energy and vertex corrections for his form of $\mathcal{V}_{\!l} (\bm{k})$, but given that we found an explicit cancellation between self-energy and vertex corrections in our case for both even and odd $l$, we conjecture that they will also cancel out for his form of $\mathcal{V}_{\!l} (\bm{k})$.
+Without such corrections, the full susceptibility in Eq.~\eqref{1_c} remains causal for all $l$ and at any distance from a QCP\@.

 \textit{Conclusions.}~ In this communication, we presented a study of the spectral properties of collective excitations with even and odd angular momentum $l >0$ in both the FL and NFL regimes near a QCP, using a charge Pomeranchuk instability with $l=0$ as an example.
 Previous works on interaction-driven damping rates of zero-sound modes in a FL found a sharp distinction between the modes with even and odd $l$.
 Our objective was to extend this analysis into the NFL regime, including the QCP itself, and to address a recently raised question whether causality survives in a NFL\@.
 To this end, we derived the full crossover function describing the damping rate across FL and NFL regimes.
 Our results demonstrate that causality is not broken: the NFL state near a QCP, and even at the QCP itself, is stable with respect to fluctuations in all angular momentum channels different from the critical one.